jillacinth/Quake2/readme.txt

 Welcome to Slime Rancher!
-Move with WASD and press h for the help screen \n Right Click with your guns to spawn slimes.
+Move with WASD and press h for the help screen
+Left Click with your guns to spawn slimes.
 The shotgun feeds the slimes and gives you credits for different kinds.
 Credits per Monster:
 Gunner - 20